peterarkadiev/peterarkadiev.github.io/content/talks/index.md

 ## Presentations/handouts of selected recent and not-so-recent talks and lectures

 <!--more-->

 **Arkadiev, Peter**.
+From noun incorporation to lexical affixation in Northwest Caucasian (with focus on Abaza).
+Talk at the workshop “Lexical affixes” at the 57th Annual Meet-ing of the Societas Linguistica Europaea, Helsinki, 21–24 August 2024. [pdf](Arkadiev2024_Abaza_Incorp_SLE.pdf)

+**Arkadiev, Peter**.
+Towards a typology of passive lability with special reference to Abaza.
+Presentation at the seminar of the Linguistic Convergence Laboratory, HSE Uni-versity, Moscow (online), 25 June 2024. [pdf](Arkadiev2024_PassLab_ConLab.pdf)

+**Arkadiev, Peter**.
 Case in head-marking languages: towards a comprehensive typology.
 Invited talk at the Linguistisches Kolloquium München, Ludwig-Maximilians-Universität München, 15 May 2024.
 (Revised and updated version of the talk at Freiburg Colloquium in December 2023) [pdf](Arkadiev2024_case-n-headmarking-LMU.pdf)

 **Arkadiev, Peter**.
 Differential double-marking of objects: Uralic and beyond.
 Invited talk at the Seminar “Current Topics in Uralic Studies and Linguistic Typology”, Ludwig-Maximilians-Universität München, 13 May 2024. [pdf](Arkadiev2024_doublemarking_LMU.pdf)